HighlanderLab/jbancic_alphasimr_plants/README.md

       doi = {10.1101/2023.12.30.573724}
     }

 If you have no prior experience with AlphaSimR, we suggest you complete the free online course "Breeding Programme Modelling with AlphaSimR" at https://www.edx.org/course/breeding-programme-modelling-with-alphasimr.
-The course is continually open, so that you can enrol when it's convenient for you.
+The course is continually open, so you can enroll when it's convenient for you.

+If you are interested in animal breeding simulations, see https://github.com/HighlanderLab/xyz_alphasimr_animals (work in progress) ...

 ## Repository contents